How to Fix ‘Installation Error’ in Bluestacks on Windows?

 Opening Windows Features

-3. Uncheck every “Hyper-V” related folder and click OK.
+3. Uncheck any “Hyper-V” related options and click OK.

 Turning off Hyper-V